Massimo Mazzucco: Digital format documentaries / DVD

-A documentary questioning the veracity of the Apollo Moon landings.
+A documentary attempting to dispute the legitimacy of the Apollo Moon landings.

 Criticism

 Some criticism was directed to Mazzucco after his decision, starting in September 2008, to publicize an alternative cancer therapy based on sodium bicarbonate proposed by Italian ex-doctor Tullio Simoncini.
-Said therapy is currently unproven, and Simoncini was expelled from the Italian Medical Association after he was tried and found guilty of fraud and manslaughter, since a patient died, allegedly as result of Simoncini's treatment.
+Said therapy is currently unproven, and Simoncini was expelled from the Italian Medical Association after he was found guilty of fraud and manslaughter, since a patient died, accordingly as result of Simoncini's treatment.